Ryan Shazier Walks On Stage To Name Steelers Pick At 2018 NFL Draft After Near Paralyzing Injury

 — Sports Illustrated (@SInow) April 27, 2018

 Fans everywhere reacted to the good news of seeing Ryan walking again and he became a top trending Twitter topic.
 One person wrote, “I’m a Browns fan and this was the best part of the draft for me to see him walk out on stage and make that pick.”
 Another said, “Not going to lie I still have the tears and sniffles.
 Even as a Packer fan I am so happy to have seen that moment. #Shalieve” One person said they were “chilled to tears” by witnessing Ryan walking again.
-Everyone may have their own favorite team, but when it comes to the NFL, everyone is a fan of Ryan and his inspiring courage.
+Folks may have their own favorite team, but when it comes to the NFL, everyone is a fan of Ryan and his inspiring courage.